Pirates of the Caribbean: At World's End (2007)

 Bill Nighy

-Bill Nighy as Davy Jones Age 76 · Caterham, Surrey, England, UK William Francis Nighy (born 12 December 1949) is an English actor.
-Known for his work on screen and stage, he has received numerous awards, including two BAFTA Awards, a Golden Globe Award and nominat...
+Bill Nighy as Davy Jones Age 76 · Caterham, Surrey, England, UK William Francis Nighy (/naɪ/; born 12 December 1949) is a British actor.
+Known for his work on stage and screen, he has received various accolades, including two BAFTA Awards and a Golden Globe Award,...

 Audience Reviews